KlaymeaN/klaymean.github.io/contact.md

+---
+layout: default
+title: "About"
+permalink: /about/
+---

-Here You see the ways you can contact me:
+## Here You see the ways you can contact me: